Richard Berman (lawyer): The Center for Organization Research and Education

 The Center for Organizational Research and Education (CORE), formerly the Center for Consumer Freedom (CCF) and Guest Choice Network (GCN), is a non-profit advocate for the food industry and was formed in 1995 with funding from tobacco giant Phillip Morris.
-CORE generally promotes deregulation in the marketplace against what it believes is encroachment by government or scare tactics promulgated by activist groups.
-CCF also runs the organizations HumaneWatch and PETA Kills Animals, which criticize the practices of HSUS and PETA, respectively.
-These campaigns run smear campaigns that allege that "The Humane Society of the United States gives less than one percent of the money it raises to local pet shelters", and that "PETA kills 89% of the adoptable dogs and cats in its care.
-Berman's attacks on animal rights organizations have gained support from many individuals and organizations working in the agriculture and agribusiness sector.
+The organization underwent a name change to become The Center for Organization Research and Education in 2017.
+CORE generally promotes de-regulation in the marketplace against what it believes is encroachment by government or scare tactics promulgated by activist groups.
+CCF also runs the organizations HumaneWatch and PETA Kills Animals, which criticize the practices of the Humane Society of the United States (HSUS) and People for the Ethical Treatment of Animals (PETA), respectively.
+The group also launched the Environmental Policy Alliance, or EPA for short, with a focus on exposing the financial support and undisclosed motivations of environmental advocacy groups.

+In 2011, the Los Angeles Times called CCF a “feisty and unapologetic warrior against what it sees as over-regulation of consumers’ habits.”
+Berman smear campaigns allege that HSUS "gives less than one percent of the money it raises to local pet shelters," and that "PETA kills 89% of the adoptable dogs and cats in its care.
+Berman's attacks on animal rights organizations have gained support from many individuals and organizations working in the agriculture and agribusiness sector, with The Intercept describing him as “skilled in engineering campaigns against public interest groups.

-In March 2013, Charity Navigator issued a Donor Advisory advising that "the majority of the Center for Consumer Freedom's program expenses are being directed to its CEO Richard Berman's for-profit management company, Berman and Company".
+In 2013, Charity Navigator issued a Donor Advisory stating that "the majority of the Center for Consumer Freedom's program expenses are being directed to its CEO Richard Berman's for-profit management company, Berman and Company."
 The Chicago Tribune depicted CCF as an organization that "employs razor-sharp wit and unconventional tactics."

-Berman and Company does not publicly name its clients; 60 Minutes obtained a list of companies that funded the Center for Consumer Freedom in 2002.
+Berman and Company does not publicly name its clients.
+60 Minutes obtained a list of companies that received Center for Consumer Freedom marketing materials in 2002.
 Among the parties named were The Coca-Cola Company, Tyson Foods, Outback Steakhouse, Wendy's International, Inc., Brinker International (parent company of Chili's and Macaroni Grill), Arby's, Hooters, and Red Lobster.

+HSUS and the Restaurant Opportunities Center have criticized Berman.
+HSUS has carried out its own investigations of CCF and Berman, and filed complaints about CCF with the IRS.
+CCF has responded by filing its own complaint with the IRS against HSUS.
+As of July 2023, the IRS has not taken action against either group.

 American Beverage Institute

 The American Beverage Institute (ABI) is a trade association opposed to laws intended to criminalize alcohol consumption, including the push to further lower existing blood-alcohol arrest thresholds.
+In 2017, ABI criticized Utah legislators’ decision to lower the state’s legal blood-alcohol limit from .08 to .05, running an advertising campaign that poked fun at the low legal BAC limit.
+One advertisement read, “‘UTAH: Come for vacation, leave on probation.”